-evident in the discussion of anti-colonialist plays.
+The same apparent unconcern for psychological realism has been evident in the discussion of anti-colonialist plays.
 This quality can perhaps be attributed to the persistence in early modern Filipino drama of the oral tradition, or at least its underlying attitudes, which governed the kumedya.
 As in the kumedya, the immediate theatrical impact is more important than the internal logic of the play.
 The aim of the performance is to move, amuse, entertain, and at best, impress the audience with the concrete results, rather than the intellectual implications, of an abstract theme.
 Maria dies in Alang Dios!: it matters less that her death is unmotivated, than that it is God's punishment.
 In this distinctively Filipino sense of theatricality, early modern native zarzuelas form a continuity with the indigenous theatrical traditions embodied in the kumedyas.

 This continuity is further exemplified in the inherent sensibility reflected by native zarzuelas.
-The sentiments expressed by the zarzuela characters are as exuberantly romantic as those manifested by the
+The sentiments expressed by the zarzuelas characters are, as exuberantly romantic as those manifested by the